As a student, you are required to comply with these academic regulations that include

-Official Adult Education and General Educational Development transcripts are available from Advanced Education and Employment.
+Official Adult Education and General Educational Development transcripts are available from the Ministry of Education.
 Students can access unofficial statements of their marks from mySaskPolytech.

-Students who voluntarily withdraw from a course or program must complete and submit the appropriate forms to Registration Services.
-Upon completing the appropriate withdrawal forms, refunds may be applied.
-See refunds and withdrawals for details.
+Students who voluntarily withdraw from a course or program must complete and submit the appropriate form to Registration Services.
+Upon completing the withdrawal form, refunds may be applied.
+See Refunds and Withdrawals for details.

 Non-attendance is not considered to be notification of intention to withdraw from a course or program.